pamali-sapunika/book-review-CasaBella/README.md

 💡 User Authentication to add, edit or delete review<br>
 🍃 Filter by Review Date, rating or both variables<br>

+🦋 Users can choose the book title from the dropdown if it has already been reviewed.
+For books with no prior reviews, feature to add a new book title selecting option 'other'<br>

 1. Navigate to the home page to begin
 2. Home pagedisplays a list of books along with their calculated average ratings with a query.
 Use the search bar to filter books by their title
 3. A complete list of reviews can be found navigating to 'All reviews' tab